|Logs||No logs (audited)|

 If you want to prevent IP address leaks you should definitely use the Internet Kill Switch as this will use the firewall to block any traffic from leaving the device until the connection to the VPN is restored.
 Using the Internet Kill Switch is the safer way to go.

 Given that steaming and torrenting (P2P downloading) are two of the most popular uses of VPNs, this is one of the first things I test.
 A quick summary of my test results is that NordVPN is one of the best VPNs for streaming and torrenting.
 If you would like more info than that, just keep reading.

 NordVPN streaming support

 When most people think of streaming, they think of Netflix.
 So that's where we start.
-To see if NordVPN works well with Netflix, I connected to NordVPN servers in the US and logged into Netflix.
+To see if NordVPN works well with Netflix, I connected to servers in the US and logged into Netflix.
 It worked great.
 No problems getting connected, no stuttering or spinning cursors waiting for the HD content to stream in.
 As you can see, it works just fine:

 NordVPN works with more than US Netflix.
-You also get full access to Netflix: UK, Canada, France, Germany, Netherlands, Spain, Japan, Australia, India, and Italy.
+You also get full access to Netflix: the UK, Canada, France, Germany, Netherlands, Spain, Japan, Australia, India, and Italy.
 You get the idea.
 They probably work with other regions too, but this was where I stopped testing.
 It is no surprise that you frequently see NordVPN on lists of the best Netflix VPNs.